Skip to Content

 As a general best practice:

-• The excavation diameter should exceed the outside diameter of the bollard to allow sufficient concrete encapsulation
+• The excavation diameter should exceed the bollard’s outside diameter to provide adequate concrete coverage around the post, promoting long-term durability and resistance to movement

-• Additional clearance is required when reinforcement features such as shear plates or baseplates are present
+• Additional clearance is recommended when reinforcement features, such as shear plates or baseplates, are incorporated, ensuring proper integration and structural effectiveness

 Aggregate Base & Subgrade Preparation